-Among the best known technologies to assess the condition of power network assets are infrared and ultraviolet imaging.
-Both have been used for decades and both rely on specialized cameras that have evolved towards more portability, improved data storage and sharing and greater ease in assessing the severity of any problem identified.
-The continued existence of these two imaging technologies has made some wonder whether they are complementary and must be used together or whether they are rather alternatives to detect the same incipient problems.
+Among the technologies to assess the condition of power network assets are infrared and ultraviolet imaging.
+Both have been used for decades and both rely on specialized cameras that have evolved towards greater portability, improved data storage and sharing and greater ease in assessing the severity of whatever problems are identified.
+The continued existence of these two imaging technologies has made some wonder whether they are complementary and must be used together or whether they are alternatives that each can detect the same incipient problem.

-The answer is that each technology offers its own specific benefits when it comes to locating certain types of defect.
+The best answer is that each technology offers unique specific benefits when it comes to locating certain types of defect.
 In general, it can be said that infrared imaging records presence of internal heat due to elevated leakage current while ultraviolet imaging detects presence of corona due to high electric field near surfaces.
 The first phenomenon depends on an internally-generated heat source and the second on surface condition.
-Both situations represent a potential hazard to continued safe operation of a line component or equipment at a substation and both are a reason for either closer scrutiny or immediate remedial maintenance.
+Both situations represent a possible threat to continued safe operation of a line component or equipment at a substation and are reasons for closer scrutiny or immediate remedial maintenance.

 It is not unusual for inspectors to identify from 10 to 15 hot spots per inspection, with larger utilities often having 3 to 4 times this number.
-Typical locations of hot spots include distribution switches, which typically account for about half of all registered during an inspection.
+Typical locations of hot spots include distribution switches, which typically can account for about half of all registered during an inspection.
 Switches tend to have the most hot spots mainly because they are a moving part.
-Another common area for hot spots is bushings, generally due to loose or dirty connections.
+Another common area for hot spots are bushings, generally due to loose or dirty connections.

-Thermal imaging can be especially useful in assessing condition of surge arresters because they normally dissipate very little energy during steady state operation and therefore seldom exhibit a temperature much above ambient.
-For example, even some of the largest MOV arresters up to 4 or 5 m in height dissipate less than 50 watts and therefore do not create a discernable temperature rise.
-This makes the effort to measure temperature gradients more challenging.
+Thermal imaging can be particularly useful when it comes to assessing condition of surge arresters.
+This is because they normally dissipate only little energy during steady state operation and therefore seldom exhibit a temperature much above ambient.
+Even some of the largest MOV arresters (e.g. up to 4 or 5 m in height) dissipate less than 50 watts and therefore do not create any discernable rise in temperature.
+This makes the effort to measure temperature gradients that much more challenging.

 Experience has shown that better assessment of arrester temperature can be achieved in an environment without sunlight, allowing even less than a degree difference from ambient to be more easily observed.
 It is a step-by-step process such that, if an arrester displays even a slight difference from similar nearby units, it is placed on a watch list.
 If the arrester displays a difference of from 4 to 6°C, then it is marked to be re-checked in a few weeks.
 If the temperature gradient is greater than 7-10°C, the arrester is placed on an emergency change-out list.